+(Data from 2016-2017 to 2020-2021)

+9 INDUSTRY, INNOV.
+AND INFRASTRUC

 26.8km local resurfacing (128 street blocks)

 82.7km

 local road resurfacing rejuvenation (539 street blocks)

-8.9km

-local road resealing (69 street blocks)
+8.9km local road resealing (69 street blocks)

-5.1km

-local roads reconstructed (25 street blocks)
+5.1km local roads reconstructed (25 street blocks)

-(Data from 2016-2017 to 2020-2021)

 Protected Environment

 Our unique environment will be understood, maintained and protected.

-Where do we want to be?

-Greater efficiency in the use of resources Our unique natural environment is maintained, enhanced and connected Environment and climate change risks and impacts are understood and managed SUSTAINABLE G ALS
+Greater efficiency in the use of resources Our unique natural environment is maintained, enhanced and connected

+Environment and climate change risks and impacts are understood and managed

 Measuring progress

-Community Indicator Progress Trend
+Community Indicator Progress

-Greenhouse gas emissions Total municipal emissions
+Greenhouse gas emissions Total municipal e

-Source: snapshotclimate.com.au July 2017 to June 2018: 3,183,000 t CO2e
+Source: snapshotclimate.com.au July 2017 to June 3,183,000 t C

-January 2019 to December 2019: 2,988,000 t CO2e
+January 2019 to E 2,988,000 t C

+Annual tonnes of carbon equivalent emissions ar e trending downwards.

-Domestic waste diverted from landfill On average 39% of domestic
+Domestic waste diverted from landfill On average 39% kerbside waste w landfill, we comm

-kerbside waste was diverted from

-landfill, we commenced the term with

-40% diversion.
+Source: CN

 This measure includes domestic kerbside waste only.
 Data includes forecast data from 1 October 2017 to 31 August 2021.
 There have been several contributing factors to the decline in diversion, including introduction of China Sword Policy which saw a significant tightening of what materials could be exported to China for recycling, introduction of Return and Earn which diverts recyclable items out of the kerbside stream and COVID-19 which saw a significant increase in waste generation and waste that could not be recycled.
-Recycling and green waste diverted A total of 100,660 tonnes from landfill Source: CN of recycling and green organics were diverted from landfill since October 2017.